-Generally SBP services are constrained in their expansion by various factors, including the size and recent set up of some of the operators.
-For example, costs are a constraint to the diffusion of renewable energy technologies; these technologies are not competitive in respect to conventional technologies, especially because of their development costs (Keynote, 2006).
-This means that the success of these technologies in gaining market share depends on their costs and prices falling, which in turn depends on achieving economies of scale- a " catch 22" situation.
-Furthermore some of these technologies, for example solar power, are already very standardized (Diener and Terkla, 2000), which makes it difficult for any of the suppliers to differentiate themselves from other businesses.
-These limitations can represent an opportunity for suppliers to this industry, for example, for the development of technologies to reduce these costs (Keynote, 2004, 2006).
-One reported weakness of the sector is a poor ability to seek international opportunities, which is a problem as these are very attractive (Diener and Terkla, 2000; Keynote, 2006).
+Generally EGSs are constrained in their expansion by various factors, including the size and recent set up of some of the operators.
+For example, costs are a constraint to the diffusion of renewable energy technologies; these technologies are not competitive in respect to conventional technologies, especially because of their development costs (Key Note, 2006b).
+This means that the success of these technologies in gaining market share depends on their costs and prices falling, which in turn depends on achieving economies of scale - a 'catch 22' situation.
+Furthermore some of these technologies, for example solar power, are already very standardised (Diener and Terkla, 2000), which makes it difficult for any of the suppliers to differentiate themselves from other businesses.
+These limitations can represent an opportunity for suppliers to this industry, for example, for the development of technologies to reduce these costs (Key Note, 2004, 2006).
+One reported weakness of the sector is a poor ability to seek international opportunities, which is a problem as these are very attractive (Diener and Terkla, 2000; Key Note, 2006).
 Industry players also find it difficult to adapt their business strategy to changes in the market (Diener and Terkla, 2000).
 For example, it appears that the sector has not as yet implemented the required shift in emphasis from cleanup to pollution prevention the OECD (1999) and Diener and Terkla (2000) advocate.
 These limitations may be a consequence of the small size of many of the operators in these segments, for example those involved in the recycling of metals, where the majority of the operators are SMEs: they may not have the skills and resources to invest in the technical developments necessary for the above mentioned change of emphasis or in international trade activities, or the ability to attract funding.

-In many cases of start-up companies originated by the spin-off of technologies researched in universities the "inventors" of these technologies, when starting to run the company concerned, lack the necessary managerial skills to succeed (Rutherford and Fulop, 2006).
-This in turn prevents these companies taking advantage of important opportunities, such as that represented by China for both recycled metals and renewable energy sources (Keynote, 2004; Godfrey, 2006).
-In addition UK based companies face intense competition from international operators (Keynote, 2004).
+In many cases of start-up companies originated by the spin-off of technologies researched in HE establishments the 'inventors' of these technologies, when starting to run the company concerned, lack the necessary managerial skills to succeed (Rutherford and Fulop, 2006).
+This in turn prevents these companies taking advantage of important opportunities, such as that represented by China for both recycled metals and renewable energy sources (Godfrey, 2006; Key Note, 2004).
+In addition UK-based companies face intense competition from international operators (Key Note, 2004).
 Another reported weakness is the sector's poor ability to attract and retain high level human resources to the industry (Diener and Terkla, 2000).
-In the UK the waste management industry finds it difficult to attract and retain capable people, especially young people (Keynote 2006).
+In the UK the waste management industry finds it difficult to attract and retain capable people, especially young people (Key Note, 2006c).
 The need for products and services that integrate environmental management with overall business strategies suggested by Diener and Terkla (2000) may put under resourced operators under pressure to quickly acquire additional competence and skills.

-How are these weaknesses addressed at present?
+9 How are these weaknesses addressed at present?